 Last Updated on

-Choosing the right tiles for your bathroom, kitchen or laundry is vital to rounding off the overall look and feel of the room.
+Choosing the right tiles for your bathroom, kitchen renovation or laundry is vital to rounding off the overall look and feel of the room.
 The perfect tile can transform an ordinary room into a luxurious highlight of the house.
 In kitchens, wall tiles protect work and cooking spaces from damage.
 In bathrooms and laundries, tiles give added security from water damage and leakages.

 If your bathroom, kitchen or laundry needs a bit of a facelift, or you’re building a new home, here’s how you can ensure you choose the right tile for the space.